US solicits help as it defines old growth and mature forests

 BILLINGS, Mont.
-(AP) — Federal officials on Thursday solicited outside help as they craft definitions for old growth and mature forests under an executive order from President Joe Biden.
+(AP) — U.S. officials on Thursday solicited outside help as they craft definitions of old growth and mature forests under an executive order from President Joe Biden.

-The U.S. Forest Service and Bureau of Land Management issued a notice seeking public input on a “universal definition framework” to identify older forests needing protection.
+The U.S. Forest Service and Bureau of Land Management issued a notice seeking public input for a “universal definition framework” to identify older forests needing protection.

 Biden in April directed his administration to devise ways to preserve older forests as part of the government's efforts to combat climate change.
 Older trees release large volumes of global warming carbon when they burn.